 The first time I tasted King Cake, I didn't think it was something I could ever replicate at home, but I do have to say, it was pretty straightforward to make!
 For some reason, working with yeast always scares me.

-It’s a lot of steps, but as is most things that require a yeast dough.
-Here’s a quick gallery of how the dough will look throughout the steps:
+This looks like a lot of steps, but as is most things that require a yeast dough.